586837r/node-red-contrib-alexa-remote2/nodes/markdown/event.md

-Listens to WebSocket events.
+Listens to WsMqtt events.
 Events must be enabled for this account.

 ---

 ### **Outputs**
  - **payload**
-   - response from amazon
+   - the event payload

 ---